What does hip pain have in common with diabetes? We look at the vitamin D link amongst other things.

-A vitamin D deficiency is linked not only to osteoporosis and broken bones, hip pain, but new research also links vitamin D to diabetes and metabolic syndrome.
+A vitamin D deficiency is linked not only to osteoporosis and broken bones, hip pain, but new research also links it to diabetes and metabolic syndrome.

-Two new studies have uncovered evidence that low levels of Vit D could lead to poor blood sugar control among diabetics and increase the risk of developing metabolic syndrome among seniors.
+Two new studies have uncovered evidence that low levels of vitamin D could lead to poor blood sugar control among diabetics and increase the risk of developing metabolic syndrome among seniors.

-Metabolic syndrome is a grouping of health risks factors:
+Metabolic syndrome is a grouping of four health risks factors.

 Study 1: Johns Hopkins Medical School

-About 6% of the patients were taking a Vit D supplement at the time of visit.
+About 6 percent of the patients were taking a Vit D supplement at that specialist consult.

-Those who had lower Vit D levels were also more likely to have higher average blood sugar levels.
+Those who had lower Vit D levels on blood tests were also more likely to have high average blood glucose readings.

 Study 2: The Netherlands VU University Medical Centre